chao-hsiao/-/README.md

 we use ***docker + python + mysql*** to functionize the application
 # Initialization of the web server (one time running)
 1. download the repositoy
-2. navigate to 'docker-compose' directory in the reposittory
+2. navigate to 'docker-compose' directory in the repository
 3. make 'setup.sh' executable `chmod +x setup.sh`
 4. execute the 'setup.sh' in 'docker-compose' directory `./setup.sh`
 5. site entry -> http://localhost:5000/, http://proxmoxch.duckdns.org